Luke Bryan: 2015–2018: Kill the Lights and What Makes You Country

-2019–2021: Born Here Live Here Die Here
+2019–present: Born Here Live Here Die Here and Mind of a Country Boy

 "Knockin' Boots" was released to country radio in March 2019.
 In October 2019, "What She Wants Tonight" was released to country radio as the second single from his upcoming album.
 In January 2020, Bryan announced his next album would be titled Born Here Live Here Die Here and was scheduled to be released on April 24, 2020.
 The announcement of the album followed the announcement of his upcoming Proud to Be Right Here Tour.
-On March 13, 2020, "One Margarita" was released as the third single from his upcoming album.
+On March 13, 2020, "One Margarita" was released as the third single from the album.

 Due to the COVID-19 pandemic, Bryan delayed the release of the album to August 7, 2020, and rescheduled the Proud to Be Right Here Tour to 2021.
 On June 12, 2020, Bryan released the track "Build Me A Daddy" along with a music video for the song.
 On October 19, 2020, the song "Down to One" was made the fourth single from the album.
-A Deluxe edition of Born Here Live Here Die Here, released on April 9, 2021, produced the album's fifth single, "Waves", as well as its sixth single, "Up," which was released on October 11, 2021.
+A deluxe edition of Born Here Live Here Die Here, released on April 9, 2021, produced the album's fifth single, "Waves", as well as its sixth single, "Up," which was released on October 11, 2021.
 In October, it was announced that Bryan would host the 55th Annual Country Music Association Awards for the first time, making him the first solo host in 18 years.

+Bryan's eighth studio album, Mind of a Country Boy, was released on September 27, 2024.

 Hosting

-Luke hosted the 50th annual ACM awards in 2015 with famous country singer Blake Shelton.
-Luke Bryan sung "I See You" and won entertainer of the year.
-Bryan was so thankful for his family also for his fans and wouldn't have been where he was without them.
+Bryan hosted the 50th annual ACM awards in 2015 with fellow country singer Blake Shelton.
+He sang "I See You" and won entertainer of the year.

-Luke hosted the 55th annual CMA awards in 2021.
-The awards show was held in Nashville Tennessee.
-Luke Bryan won entertainer of the year.
-Since it was the 55th annual, special celebrates came to watch the show.
-Bryan had the privilege to honor so many of his friends and knew it was something he couldn't pass up.
+His first time hosting the CMA Awards was in 2021.
+The awards show was held in Nashville, Tennessee, and Bryan also won entertainer of the year.

-Bryan is going to be hosting the 56th annual CMA awards with retired NFL quarterback Payton Manning in Nashville Tennessee in November 2022.
-Both Luke and Peyton are exciting to host together, Luke even said "Hey Peyton, I hope you're ready for the night of your life!"
+He hosted the CMA awards again the next year with retired NFL quarterback Peyton Manning.

 Personal life

 Bryan is married to Caroline Boyer.
 They married on December 8, 2006, and have two sons together.
 They live in Williamson County, near Nashville.
-They named the house "Red Bird Farm" after Luke's older sister Kelly passed away.
-His house is based on the Blackberry farm in Knoxville.
+They named their house "Red Bird Farm" after Luke's older sister, Kelly, who died.
+The design was inspired by the barn at Blackberry Farms in Walland, TN.